-Who had problems?
-Less than one-quarter of respondents had a problem with their heating and about one-half had a plumbing problem in the last 12 months.
+• Heating and Water Problems: About one quarter of respondents had a problem with their heating and about one half had a plumbing problem in the last 12 months.

-South Hadley Housing Authority Small LHAs in Western MA Entire State Had a heating problem 16% 18% 21% Had a problem with water or plumbing 49% 46% 49%
+South Hadley Housing Authority Small LHAs in Western MA Entire State

+Had any heating problem 21% 33% 36%

+Had any water problem 57% 54% 57%

-• Heating Problems
+Heating Problems

-How many times did residents have heating problems?
+How many times did residents completely lose heat?

-The chart below shows how many times respondents had heat problems in the last 12 months.
+The chart below shows how many times respondents had completely lost heat in the last 12 months.
 The green part of the bars shows what percentage of residents did not have the problem at all.
 The yellow shows who had the problem one time.
 The orange shows those who had the problem 2-3 times.
 And the red shows those who had the problem 4 or more times in the last 12 months.

-How long did it take to fix the heating problems?
-For those respondents who had problems, we asked how long it usually took for the problems to be fixed - less than 24 hours, 24 - 48 hours, more than 48 hours, or never fixed.
+How long did it usually take for heat to come back on?
+For those respondents who reported completely losing heat, we asked how long it usually took for the heat to come back on - less than 24 hours, 24 - 48 hours, or more than 48 hours.